onetep-devel/tutorials/source/T9_hematite_dftu.rst

      O  "SOLVE INIT SPIN=0 CHARGE=-1"
    %ENDBLOCK SPECIES_ATOMIC_SET

-This block setup the initial electronic configurations for the atoms.
-Fe1 and Fe2 atoms will a spin of + or - 5.
+This block sets up the initial electronic configurations for the atoms.
+Fe1 and Fe2 atoms will have a spin of +5 or -5, respectively.
-The atomic solver generates the first guess for the density kernel for the first scf iteration, it does it by calculating the atomic density.
+The atomic solver generates the first guess for the density kernel for the first SCF iteration.

-The next block is the Hubbard block where we setup the DFT+U parameters
+The next block is the Hubbard block where we set up the DFT+\ :math:`U` parameters:

 .. code-block:: none